- Better Borrowing (215)

 Landlords have a reputation for being difficult or trying to make money from doing very little.
 Some are like this but many aren’t.
 Agents muddy the waters when it comes to landlord and tenant relationships as they have their own agenda so it’s a good idea to make direct contact with a landlord just in case.
 Understand the nature of the relationship with a landlord – if they’re paying an agent to manage the property then they will want the agent to deal with maintenance, repairs etc. However, if you feel the agent isn’t passing messages on, or is overcharging in some way then the landlord will likely want to know.
 Landlords are charged by agents every time new tenants must be found so they are just as keen to establish good ongoing relationships.

 Keep noise to a minimum, look after the property and pay your rent on time.
 Clean regularly and don’t make changes to the structure of the building or the colour of the walls without asking first.
 It doesn’t take much to keep landlords happy.
 If there’s an issue with the property that needs fixing then be firm but fair about it.
 Take the time to read your tenancy agreement so that you can show the agent or landlord where you believe they aren’t sticking to their part of the bargain.
 Be reasonable and give the landlord time to respond and fix problems.
-Because there’s a lot of money at stake for renting tenants and landlords, relationships can get fraught.
+Because there’s a lot of money at stake for tenants and the renting landlords, relationships can get fraught.
 However, there’s usually a way of solving the issue that suits everyone.

 When you move out, do it respectfully.
 Pay your last rental payment, clear out all your things, do the final full clean and leave the property as you found it.
 Don’t force the landlord to chase you through the courts for money or have to hire a skip to remove old furniture.
 You may think that’s the end of the relationship but remember that your next landlord will ask for a reference from this one so it’s crucial that they have good things to say.